Ashley1227/unbad-hitboxes/README.md

-# Unbad Redstone
+# Unbad Hitboxes
-Makes redstone hitboxes full squares instead of annoying tiny hitboxes that you'll probably miss
+Makes all the annoying/inaccurate hitboxes unbad

 ## License